asift91/Manual_Migration/option1.md

         -  The next step would be to [create a Storage Account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created.
         - Storage account can be also be created using Azure portal or Azure CLI command.
         - To create using portal, navigate to portal and search for storage account and click on Add button.
-        - After filling the mandatory detials, click on create.
+        - After filling the mandatory details, click on create.
         ![image](/images/storageaccountcreate.png)
         - Alternatively, you can use Azure CLI command storage account and set the Account